Does your business take bank card payments? If so, it should be performing a regular PCI scan to ensure data is secure.

 Why do I need to perform PCI scans?

 Taking bank card payments requires the transmission of highly sensitive and valuable data.
 Should there be a weakness in your IT system setup, cybercriminals may be able to intercept this data without your knowledge.
 PCI scans aim to identify if there are areas of your IT systems that are potentially vulnerable.

 The requirement for PCI scanning is outlined by point 11.2 of the Payment Card Industry Data Security Standard (PCI DSS) and forms a part of the compliance with the PCI standard.

 Alternatively, your bank may deem your organisation to be a risk to customer data and terminate your business account.
-This may in turn have a knock-on effect to the credit status of your organisation and your ability to trade.
+This may, in turn, have a knock-on effect on the credit status of your organisation and your ability to trade.

 When do I need to perform PCI scanning?

 According to the PCI DSS, organisations operating or providing Position of Sale or merchant services must “run internal and external network vulnerability scans at least quarterly and after any significant change in the network”.
 So scans should be taking place regularly.

 Scans will look for weaknesses in your IT systems setup as well as any online presence you may have.

 Should a weakness is found as part of a scan, it will need to be fixed.
 Scanning is repeated until a passing scan is made.

 How Akita can help